Australian property market: Foreign investment in residential property

+Gearing

 Negative gearing

 Australian property investors often apply the practice of negative gearing.
 This occurs when the investor borrows money to fund the purchase of the property, and the income generated by the property is less than the cost of owning and managing the property including interest.
 The investor is expecting that capital gains will compensate for the shortfall.
 Negative gearing receives considerable media and political attention due to the perceived distortion it creates on residential property prices.
 In anticipation of Labor being elected in the 2019 federal election, the banks issued less interest only loans which are used by many investors for negative gearing.

 In March 2025, The Australia Institute assorted that investor-focused tax policies have played a major role in driving up house prices in Australia.
 In particular, the 50% capital gains tax discount has encouraged speculation by reducing the tax on profits from property investment, contributing to a rise in demand and higher prices over the past two decades.
 The institute argues that these tax incentives, rather than foreign buyers or population growth, are a primary factor in declining housing affordability, and that reforms to capital gains taxation could help reduce speculative pressure on the housing market.

-Residential rental market

-In 2022 the Australian residential rental market saw an annual increase in rents of 12%, the strongest increase in 14 years.
-Across Australia the vacancy rate was 1%, when a rate below 2% is considered very competitive with affordability constraints impacting tenants.
-A number of sources have described the situation as a 'rental crisis'.

-The primary reason for the rental crisis is a lack of supply due to a variety of reasons, including existing landlords selling their rental properties which are being purchased by owner-occupiers and some landlords using their properties on the short term rental market such as Airbnb.
-Other commentators cited a lack of social housing being provided by the government.
-The COVID-19 pandemic also impacted the rental market with shared households reducing in size and city workers moving to regional areas due to increased remote work.
+Positive gearing

+A property is positively geared when its rental income exceeds the deductible costs of ownership, which include loan interest, council rates, insurance, body corporate fees and maintenance.
+The net profit is taxed at the owner's marginal rate.
+By contrast, owners of negatively geared properties can deduct their net rental loss against other assessable income such as salary or wages.

+A study of investor activity in the Greater Sydney housing market from 1991 to 2018 found that the number of investors rose as rental yields fell, with investors accepting lower yields in expectation of capital growth and the tax benefits available through negative gearing.
+Positively geared properties are more common in regional centres and lower-priced outer suburbs, where rental yields are higher relative to purchase prices.
+Negative gearing is more concentrated in the inner suburbs of major capital cities, where prices have risen faster than rents.